-- Keep a good savings rate
+- Keep a reasonable savings rate

-- Make sure to have some sort of paycheck
+- Make sure to have some paycheck

 - Have enough savings for your income stream to cover the rest.

-Using these four things you will be able to retire early, continue to work, and have some financial freedom earlier in life before you hit old age.
+Using these four things, you will be able to retire early, continue to work, and have some financial freedom earlier in life before you hit old age.